 2. Categorize Your Proficiency Level

 There’s a big difference between someone who took Spanish 101 in college and someone who is a native speaker.
-To effectively communicate your skills, you need to quantify them for the hiring manager.
+To effectively communicate your skills, you need to quantify resume language skills for the hiring manager.

 Envision how comfortable (or uncomfortable) you would be reading, writing, speaking, and listening to each of your foreign languages in a professional setting.
+Check out our guide on resume skills to highlight your strengths effectively.
 Then choose from these options:

 You can also use phrases like Conversational: [Language] or Working knowledge of: [Language], but the above are more precise and flexible in listing multiple languages.